 HOPE: Olaparib, Palbociclib and Fulvestrant for BRCA-Associated, ER/PR-Positive, Her2-Negative Metastatic Breast Cancer

 About the Study

-The goal of this study is to find the best dose and measure side effects of palbociclib when given together with olaparib and fulvestrant, in treating people with hormone receptor-positive (HR+), HER2-negative metastatic breast cancer who have a BRCA1 or BRCA2 mutation.
+The goal of this study is to find the best dose and measure side effects of palbociclib when given together with olaparib and fulvestrant, in treating people with hormone receptor-positive (HR+), metastatic breast cancer who have a or mutation.
 Palbociclib and Olaparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Fulvestrant is a type of treatment that may prevent breast cancer cell growth by blocking estrogen and progesterone receptor stimulation.

 Type of Study

-Phase II study is non-randomized study where participants will receive the dose of Palbociclib determined by Phase 1.
+Phase II study is study where participants will receive the dose of Palbociclib determined by Phase 1.

 What the Study Entails

 - Olaparib 300 mg by mouth twice a day, days 1-28

 - Fulvestrant 500 mg intramuscularly, Day 1 + 500 mg intramuscularly Cycle 0 Day 15